+Maarten-Jan gave a fascinating introduction to Renjin, an R interpreter in the Java virtual machine (JVM).
 Why?
 Suppose all your other application are in the Java ecosystem, than an R engine in the JVM can use your tools for profiling/debugging, project/dependency management, release/repository management, continuous integration, component lifecycle management, etc. Additionally, it would allow you to host R applications in the cloud via services such as Google’s App Engine, without the need to manage your own server.

 Renjin’s base is meant to be 100% compatible with R base version 2.14.2.
-Currently about 3⁄4 of all R primitive functions are implemented.
+Currently about 3/4 of all R primitive functions are implemented.
 Still, Renjin looks quite powerful already.
 You can test Renjin on Google’s app engine:

 Over the last year the guys behind DataCamp have created a lot of momentum in the online R training space.
 Alongside their main site DataCamp.com they also developed and maintain Rdocumenation.org and R-Fiddle.org.

 |The slides can be accessed here.

 DataCamp ambitions are big, they want to make technical training scalable.
 Instructors can create course work in RMarkdown and host them on DataCamp.
 The student can follow the interactive course and carry out exercises as they go along.
 The clever software behind DataCamp provides immediate feedback to the student, without the need for the instructor to mark their homework.
 DataCamp provides access to some exciting free courses already, with premium courses on special subjects such as

-data.tableto launch soon.
+data.table to launch soon.

 The next meeting is scheduled for 12 December 2014.

 Please get in touch if you would like to present and share your experience, or indeed if you have a request for a topic you would like to hear more about.
 For more details see also our Meetup page.